SHAD0W137/javascript-testfork/README.md

 # Airbnb JavaScript Style Guide() {

 Some text for first commit
-Another change for first commit
+Another change for second commit
+And the final one change

 *A mostly reasonable approach to JavaScript*